Table of Contents

-Ashok is evergreen, small, much branched, spreading, erect, and slow growing tree.
+Ashok tree is evergreen, small, much branched, spreading, erect, and slow growing tree.

 Leaves are alternate, stipulate, paripinnate compound, large, spreading horizontally.
 Rachis 15—22.5 cm long, stout, much thickened, corky and flexible at base.
 Leaflets 8—12, distant, the lowest pair close to the base on short, very stout, flexible stalks, 10—22.5 cm long, 3.1—3.7 cm broad, the middle ones the longest, linear, tapering to a very acute apex, glabrous, rather stiff, venation conspicuous beneath.
 Stipules are large, 1.2 cm long, intrapetiolar, ovate, stiff, brown and deciduous.